Stop and Wait protocol Use In the Data Link Layer.

 If Tp is the propagation time, the frame is completely received by device Y after time Tf+Tp.
 To calculate the best possible utilization of the link, it is assumed that

-Y sends back acknowledgment immediately on receipt of a data frame.
+Y sends back acknowledgment immediately upon receipt of a data frame.

 The size of the acknowledgment frame is very small.